Canada Border Services Agency: Enforcement and implementation

-Incidents and controversies
+Controversies and incidents

-Search of digital devices
+Searching of digital devices

-Whilst the laws surrounding electronic privacy rights at the border are currently considered unsettled, a number of new court cases are raising the issue that personal electronic devices (such as cell phones and laptops) should be afforded a higher level of privacy.
+Whilst the laws surrounding electronic privacy rights at the border are currently considered unsettled, several new court cases are raising the issue that personal electronic devices (such as cell phones and laptops) should be afforded a higher level of privacy.

 In August 2018, the British Columbia Civil Liberties Association (BCCLA) published a guide surrounding searches of electronic devices at the border.
 The guide was distributed by major media outlets in Canada.
-The BCCLA guide cautions travelers that Canadian courts have not yet established if searches of electronic devices without suspicion are considered “an unreasonable invasion of privacy”.
-Travelers crossing the border are advised by the BCCLA to minimize the data that is stored on their devices to mitigate risk.
+The BCCLA guide cautions travellers that Canadian courts have not yet established if searches of electronic devices without suspicion are considered “an unreasonable invasion of privacy”.
+Travellers crossing the border are advised by the BCCLA to minimize the data that is stored on their devices to mitigate risk.

-On November 12, 2019, a federal court in Boston, USA ruled that the government must have reasonable suspicion of digital contraband before searching electronic devices at U.S. border crossings.
+On November 12, 2019, a federal court in Boston, USA, ruled that the government must have reasonable suspicion of digital contraband before searching electronic devices at U.S. border crossings.
 The judgement has ignited speculation that Canada should have updated legislation surrounding this area of law.

 Philippon

-In March 2015, Alain Philippon, from Ste-Anne-des-Plaines, Quebec, was referred to secondary inspection after returning from a trip to the Dominican Republic.
+In March 2015, Alain Philippon, from Ste-Anne-des-Plaines, Quebec, was referred to a secondary inspection after returning from a trip to the Dominican Republic.
 During the inspection, Philippon refused CBSA officers' request to disclose the password to his phone.
-Philippon was then charged with hindering an officer's job under section 153.1(b) of the Customs Act, which carries a maximum sentence of twelve-months' imprisonment and a CA$25,000 fine.
+Philippon was then charged with hindering an officer's job under section 153.1(b) of the Customs Act, which carries a maximum sentence of twelve months imprisonment and a CA$25,000 fine.
 Following his arrest, Philippon said that he would fight the charge as he considered his phone to be "personal."
 His case would receive national and international attention, with several organizations arguing that the right to privacy granted by the Charter could extend to electronic devices at the border, especially in light of recent Supreme Court case law.

 In August 2016, Philippon entered a guilty plea and was ordered to pay a CA$500 fine.
 The plea meant that no Charter challenge was to be raised, thus leaving unanswered the question of whether or not refusing to provide a password to a customs officer is considered hindering.